 In 1996, the building was remodeled and a minor addition added to bring the building to 15,000 sq. feet.
 The bell that once sat in front of the very first fire station still prominently resides in front of todays station and the 1935 antique fire engine still provides memorable appearances during Canby’s special events.
 The staffing stood at 18 career staff, 30 volunteer members and two administrative positions.
 Throughout the history of Canby Fire, one thing has remained the same, dedication and commitment to serving our community.

 In 2020, the building was remodeled to accommodate more personnel, including paid and volunteer staff, in both the offices and living quarters.
-The remodel used the existing exterior walls of the building, but changed the internal layout to have better flow for response and change the dimensions of important rooms.
-Some changes include adding more individual bunks, enlarging both the women’s and men’s locker rooms / bathrooms, and making more offices for staff.
+The remodel used the existing exterior walls of the building, but changed the internal layout to have better flow for response and change the dimensions of high-use rooms.
+Some changes included adding more individual bunks, enlarging both the women’s and men’s locker rooms / bathrooms, and making more offices for staff.
 These changes don’t only accommodate our current staff, but give opportunity for future staff to join our team.
 In addition to the main building upgrades, an out building was constructed to be used as a physical fitness facility for staff.